 - Stage 1: Involves the scientific and technical merits of the proposed investigation.
-Evaluation criteria include overall scientific merit, relevance to the Chandra program and the competence of the proposers (Section 9.1). - Stage 2: The PIs of those proposals selected in Stage 1 will be invited to submit a cost proposal for the Stage 2 review (Chapter 10).
+Evaluation criteria include overall scientific merit and relevance to the Chandra program (Section 9.1). - Stage 2: The PIs of those proposals selected in Stage 1 will be invited to submit a cost proposal for the Stage 2 review (Chapter 10).